-The threat of late payments affects every business in the UK, but there are simple steps you can take to reduce the risk and manage late payments when they occur.
-At inniAccounts we understand the detrimental impact late payments can have on your business’ cash flow so we’ve produced two helpful guides; one to reduce the risk or late payments and one provides advice on how to handle late payments.
+This threat affects every business in the UK, but there are simple steps you can take to reduce the risk and manage late payments when they occur.
+At inniAccounts we understand the detrimental impact they can have on your business’ cash flow so we’ve produced two helpful guides; one to reduce the risk of them happening and one provides advice on how to handle them.

 Invoicing – ensuring your company gets paid provides sound advice on how and when to invoice clients.
 The article explains the importance of:

 - tailoring your billing to the client.

 All of these measures reduce the risk of late payments as your client billing is as effective as possible.

 Managing late payments provides help should a late payment occur.
 It gives detailed information about how to deal with late payments and clients that fail to pay.
 The article includes:

 - the importance of being proactive in managing a late payment,

 - ensuring your payment terms are not just a clause in a contract but on each and every invoice,

 - how and when to chase payment,